 Smart Home and Voice Assistant Integration

 The Pulsar Max can slot into a wider smart home setup.
 Some versions support voice assistant control, and Wallbox positions it as part of a connected home energy system.
-The app also features an eco mode, allowing users to optimize energy consumption during charging by selecting energy-efficient settings.
+The app also features Eco and Full-Green charging modes, allowing users to optimise how much solar energy is used during charging.

 If you’re already into smart devices, that’s another layer of convenience.
 If not, you can stick to the basics; no big deal.